 Get creative, and you’ll come up with something that gets you excited.

 4.What do you want your legacy to be?
 How do you want to be remembered?
 What do you want to create that will live on after you’ve gone?
 How do you want to change the world?

 Can you make money from living your purpose?

 Have you ever felt lost and unmotivated, and then you hang out with someone who is excited about their life or their job and you just feed off their energy?
 That’s because inspiration is contagious.
 When I saw people I knew building businesses, and becoming passionate about their work, I wanted to feel how they were feeling.

 I started watching videos and reading blogs about people who had built businesses around their interests, and I thought, “I can do that too”.
 Some of them were building businesses exactly how I would have done it, so there was no reason why I couldn’t do it too.

 Initially, I felt guilty about getting paid for doing work I loved, which was silly.
-I had gone back to school to get a degree and was working hard at self-educating myself to become great at what I loved to do.
+I had gone back to school to get a degree, and I did the Perfecting Blogging course and was working hard at self-educating myself to become great at what I loved to do.
 And I thought, if the work I am doing is helping others, then why shouldn’t I be paid for it?